 It was a custom among the Nephites to pass not only offices of religion to their sons but public offices also—a nepotistic society.
 This type of culture created no small stir of ambitious men who wanted a piece of that power structure, a cultural climate that the Adversary used to his advantage.

 Changing of the Guard

-Alma the Younger, as Mormon, the author of the majority of The Book of Mormon referred to him, must have sensed his time among his people as high priest was drawing to a close, so he received the gratification of hearing his chosen son say when asked if he believed the teachings provided him his entire life and if he would keep them, “Yea, I believe all the words which thou hast spoken,” Alma 45:5.
+Alma the Younger, as Mormon--the author of the majority of The Book of Mormon--, referred to him, sensed his time among his people as high priest drawing to a close, so he received the gratification of hearing his chosen son, when asked if he believed the teachings provided him his entire life and if he would keep them, say, “Yea, I believe all the words which thou hast spoken,” Alma 45:5.
 And “Yeah, I will keep thy commandments with all my heart,” Alma 45:7.

-As the new high priest, Helaman had to bear the weight of that knowledge, while helping as many of his flock find peace and joy in the teachings that would listen.
+As the new high priest, Helaman had to bear the weight of that knowledge, while helping as many of his flock find peace and joy in the teachings who would listen.

-He had his work cut out for him.
-Helaman had to reorganize the church’s leadership positions after he was installed.
-He called new priests and teachers throughout the nation just in time to witness a dissension rise within the government and without the church among the Nephites.
+Helaman reorganized the Church’s leadership positions after his installation, calling new priests and teachers throughout the nation just in time to witness a dissension rise within the government and the church among the Nephites.
 With the prophecy of total destruction of the Nephites looming over his head, it is conceivable that he saw the division among his people with added apprehension.

 Helaman, faithful his entire life to the teachings passed to him by his father Alma and the nation called the Nephites, stood firm as the new high priest of the land when voices from within cried for separation in the Church and civic authority.
 The next recommended reading is in the following link:

 Helaman, the son of Alma the Younger, the son of Alma the founder of the Church of Christ among the Nephites, would have the opportunity to carry on the spiritual legacy of his grandfather.